aetherknight/build_minecraft_java_7_launcher/README.md

 ## Usage

-1. Download the latest zip of the repository: https://github.com/aetherknight/build_minecraft_java_7_launcher/archive/master.zip
+1. Download the latest release of the compiled app: https://github.com/aetherknight/build_minecraft_java_7_launcher/releases

 2. Unzip it